TimeBandit/graph-sub/README.md

 graphSub is a re-usable D3 force directed graph for displaying subsets of a much larger graph.
-This has the benefits of presenting a graph which is easier to understand and navigable.
+This has the benefits of presenting a graph which is easier to understand and navigable whilst still giving access to the entire dataset.

 Featues include:
 * None over lapping labels.
 * You can configure how wide the subset is.
 * Clickable nodes which redraw the graph centered on the clicked node.
-* Smooth transitions.
+* Smooth transitions which fade in/out only the new nodes and links.

-Examples Used:
+Example bl.ock.s used in the development of this graph:

 [Simple example of reusable d3 plugin](http://bl.ocks.org/cpbotha/5073718)